Timing Systems under MPI#

-There is another way to view timings for methods called on specific group and component instances in an OpenMDAO model.
-Not only does it have lower overhead than the previously discussed instance-based profiler, but it also displays, when running your model under MPI, how that model spends its time across MPI processes.
+There is a way to view timings for methods called on specific group and component instances in an OpenMDAO model when running under MPI.
+It displays how that model spends its time across MPI processes.

 The simplest way to use it is via the command line using the